ragibson/ModularityPruning/docs/source/basic_example.rst

    [(0, 0, 0, 0, 1, 1, 1, 0, 2, 2, 1, 0, 0, 0, 2, 2, 1, 0, 2, 0, 2, 0, 2, 3, 3, 3, 2, 3, 3, 2, 2, 3, 2, 2)]

 which is the stable 4-community split of the Karate Club network.

+It is often useful to set `restrict_num_communities` in order to restrict focus to a specific number of communities.
+For the Karate Club, `restrict_num_communities=2` yields the more standard, 2-community split.